ultral/ultral.github.io/it/200k_iac.md

 ### IaC Testing: Static Analysis

-You can create the whole infrastructure from scratch for each commit, but usually, there are some obstacles:
+You can create the whole infrastructure from scratch for each commit, but, usually, there are some obstacles:
 * The price is stratospheric.
 * It requires a lot of time.